Heater / Filament Supplies

 This method is also used to reduce audible heater hum by reducing or saturating any leakage current

 between heater and cathode*.
 Elevation voltages

 used are typically between 10V and a few tens of volts.

 A typical way to apply the DC reference is by connecting the centre

-tap (real or artificial) to the cathode of a power valve, providing
+tap (real or artificial) to the cathode of a power valve, provided

 the power valve is cathode biased of course.
 The bias voltage of most